cgwire/kitsu/getting-started-production/README.md

 ![Menu breakdown](../img/getting-started/menu_breakdown.png)

 On the left part of the breakdown page is the episode/sequence/shot menu (1), you can choose between the ones you have created.
-On the right part of the screen are all the assets available created for this production (3).
+They are, the right part of the screen, all the assets available created for this production (3).
 And on the middle part it will be your selection for the shot (2).

 ![Breakdown page](../img/getting-started/breakdown_general.png)

 So now you have to select the shot you wan to cast, let's say the first one.
-So click on the shot sh001 on the left part (1), then click on the assets you want to assign, some characters, backgrounds,etc on the right part (3).
+So click on the shot sh001 on the left part (1), then click on the assets you want to assign: some characters, backgrounds, etc. on the right part (3).

 When you pass over the asset you can see a +1 or +10.
 It's the number of time you will add this asset.
 You can click as many times as you need on it.